-I started the project by understanding the complete sales flow and touch points for both customers and the sales team.
+We started the project by understanding the complete current sales flow and touch points for both customers and the sales team.
 We evaluated each step for inefficiencies to see where we could automate portions of the process and eliminate wasted time and human error.
-This went through several revisions as I communicated with the sales teamto arrive at a processes that worked for them, and BPF customers.
+This went through several revisions as I communicated with the sales team to arrive at processes that worked for them, and for BPF customers.

-In our initial work, we had made the conclusion (even after talking with potential customers) that because of the weighty nature of the product (death), our process needed to carry that same weight, and most potential customers would want to visit a forest and pick out their specific, personal, tree.
-That ended up being true for some, but we also found a different segment of customers.
+In our initial work, we had made the conclusion (even after talking with potential customers) that because of the weighty nature of the product (death), our process needed to carry that same weight, and most customers would want to physically visit a forest and pick out their specific, personal, tree.
+That ended up being true for some, but we later found a different segment of customers.

-For many people reaching the end of their life, dealing with the minutiae of death-related plans is a pain, and not an emotional experience.
+For many people reaching the end of their life, dealing with the minutiae of death-related plans is a pain, but not an emotional experience.
 It's a transactional one, more akin to ticking of a checkbox on the list of "tedious but necessary things I need to do before I die".

-This finding caused us to reassess some of our initial assumptions, and also revisit the idea of a more 'e-commerce' style experience around choosing a tree.
+This finding caused us to reassess some of our initial design and workflow choices, and also revisit the idea of a more 'e-commerce' style experience around choosing a tree.